zazccordeiro/schema/modeloDocumentacao.md

 <td>

-A list of [ISWCs](https://musicbrainz.org/doc/ISWC) assigned to the work by copyright collecting agencies.
+A list of [ISWCs](https://musicbrainz.org/doc/ISWC) assigned to the work by copycenter collecting agencies.

 </td>
 </tr>